jameshume/jehtech/src/html/ble.md

         * Broadcaster - (Beacon) A device that sends advertising packets.
 Does not use connectable ad packets - no one can connect to a broadcaster.
         * Observer    - Device that scans for broadcasters and reports this information to an app.
         * Peripheral  - Device that advertises by using connectable advert packets.
-        * Control     - Device that initialates connections to peripherals.
+        * Central     - Device that initialates connections to peripherals.
     * Modes
         * Connectable  - Can make a connection.
 State: Non-connectable, connectable.
         * Discoverable - Can be discovered (is advertising).
 State: None, limited, general.